isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>RV celebrated her 45th School Anniversary with a cultural night at the
+<p>RVHS celebrated her 45th School Anniversary with a cultural night at the
 Kallang Theatre and a dinner hosted by the School Alumni.
 <br>
-<br>RV was awarded a Singapore Quality Class Award by the Singapore Quality
+<br>RVHS was awarded a Singapore Quality Class Award by the Singapore Quality
 Award Council and a Best Practice Award (Teaching and Learning) by the Ministry of Education.
 <br>